crgarcia12/electronics-homeassistant-lightscontroll/PCB/schematics-v17/Readme.md

 * Using bidirectional optocoupler (LDA210) instead of HCPL3700 to reduce Power dissipation (less current needed)
 * Embedding an ESP32 into the board, and adding USB-to-Serial circuitery with CP2102N
 * Adding USB-C support
+* Adding I2C temperature IC.
+To alert in case the board get hot
+* Adding debug*ging pins for I2C and Serial
+* Adding led to ESP32 pin
+* Fix bug: ESP32 cannot pull up on all pins - adding external pull-ups resistors

 Security additions:
 * Added fuses to every sensing channel
 * Resistors are before optocoupler, to make them work with less than 2V to N, instead of 110V to N
-* Production board is coated
+* Production board is conformal coated with a silicone resin Electrolube SCC3

 Stability:
 * Added filter capacitor to ULN2003A